mambusskruj/mambusskruj.github.io/content/posts/pub-neovim-for-markdown.md

 [Marksman LSP](https://github.com/artempyanykh/marksman/) is a great companion for writing in Markdown.
 I find it useful for:
 - Document symbols from headings, so I can find and navigate through headings easily;
-- Completion for links, even links to the different files;
+- Completion for links, even for links to the different files;
-- "Go to definition" for links, so I can jump everywhere, even in other files;
+- "Go to definition" of link, even in other file;
 - Rename, so I can update the header name in all places it was referenced;
 - Generate a table of contents.

-You can find more features (and plans too) in [Marksman's docs](https://github.com/artempyanykh/marksman/blob/main/docs/features.md).
+You can find more features (and feature plans) in [Marksman's docs](https://github.com/artempyanykh/marksman/blob/main/docs/features.md).

 This is how I search headings with Marksman and Telescope:
 ![Navigation example](/images/navogation.png)